 Plan ahead and compile everything in a single document – that includes all agenda items, anticipated actions, as well as the person assigned to lead particular parts of the discussion.
 This way, everyone knows what to expect and prepare for.
 Meeting agendas may also serve as a reference for attendees to follow.
+Here’s how to create a meeting agenda.

 Topics that have not been planned or discussed enough before the board meeting would require exploratory discussions that may risk the meeting going off on tangents.
 In events when complicated topics are inevitably brought up during the conference call, politely put off any decision until an in-person meeting is held to ensure a more effective resolution.